SuperYurii/Week8assignment/README.md

 5)Added Header and a nav bar
 6)Created a newpost function.
 Now we can add the posts directly to the db 7)Spent an hour adding a time stamp to my posts.
 It appeared that if you add the column to existing table it does not work properly.
 Droped the table and created the new one
+8)Implemented Delete Button with a help of other students in breakroom, lesson demo and a lot of googling